jamesaustinmiley/Post-Installation-Configuration/README.md

 <br />

 <p>
-In osTicket, Departments represent a specific group or responisibility area and control who handles which tickets inside of the help desk.
-Each ticket is assigned to one department, and that department determines who can see it, work on it, and manage it.
+In osTicket, Departments represent a specific group or responsibility area and control which agents handle which tickets in the help desk.
+Each ticket is typically assigned to a single department, which determines who can view, work on, and manage it.
 As an Administrator, you can manage the available departments and add new ones.
-When adding a new department, you configure the Settings and decide which agents have access.
+When adding a new department, you configure the settings and decide which agents have access.
 Create a new department named SysAdmins.
-In Settings, make sure that SysAdmins is a Top Level Department instead of Support.
+In Settings, ensure that SysAdmins is a Top-Level Department rather than a Support Department.
 </p>
 <p>
 <img src="https://imgur.com/8yTOp5o.png" alt="Settings"/>